Westland Child Custody Lawyer

 (k) Domestic violence, regardless of whether the violence was directed against or witnessed by the child.

 (l) Any other factor considered by the court to be relevant to a particular child custody dispute.

 Contact A Michigan Divorce Lawyer

 If you have questions regarding child custody, call 877-354-0660 or contact the office of Clos, Russell & Wirth, P.C., to schedule a free initial consultation.
-We offer evening and weekend appointments based on the needs of our clients.
 We accept all major credit cards as payment for services.